Keshavo-o/Blog-Application-SutraX/README.md

 ## Why the name - SutraX 😅?
 The name “SutraX” is inspired by the word “Sutra”, which in Sanskrit means a thread or guiding rule—something that connects ideas and knowledge together.
 Since this application is about blogging and sharing thoughts, it acts like a digital thread that ties together stories, experiences, and perspectives.

+## AWS DEPLOYMENT:
-## This website is also uploaded on AWS servers with link : http://sutrax-bloggingplatoform-env.eba-66xrevjb.ap-south-1.elasticbeanstalk.com/
+This website is also uploaded on AWS servers with link : http://sutrax-bloggingplatoform-env.eba-66xrevjb.ap-south-1.elasticbeanstalk.com/
 <img width="1919" height="958" alt="image" src="https://github.com/user-attachments/assets/d0cd4a64-6cd8-4bda-96ab-bb624030b2d8" />

-(This link may not work in future due to certain restrictions from AWS servers and MOngo DB (online server)
+### (This link may not work in the future due to certain restrictions from AWS servers and MOngo DB (online server)
+### There may be some difficulty loading this link on a mobile device due to the absence of SSL certificates, which can cause browsers to show security warnings or block certain features, preventing the site from functioning properly, until a valid SSL certificate is installed and the site is served over HTTPS.(SSL certification service is currently unavailable for free version of AWS)

-### AWS dashboard of this application:
+## AWS dashboard of this application:
 <img width="1900" height="895" alt="image" src="https://github.com/user-attachments/assets/48d1c877-d074-4a80-8df7-1953ac0c0582" />

-AWS service used : Elastic Beanstalk
+### AWS service used : Elastic Beanstalk